NicolasBarlogis/craft-katas/SOLID/README.md

 # Simple SOLID smells
 This repo contains simple code examples.
-Each one violate a SOLID principle.
+Each one violates a SOLID principle.

 ## How to do those kata
 For each folder:
 1. Analyze the code and identify which principle is not followed
 2. Refactor the code to respect the principle

-And voilà !
+And voilà!

 ## SOLID Principles
 ### Single Responsibility Principle